 Second, it performs the actual creation of the P1BOOT64 program on your disk.
-This machine language program contains the data required to switch the C-128 into C-64 mode, while still retaining the name of the program you wish to be loaded and executed.

-For those of you who appreciate the 128-mode autobooting feature, you'll love this program.
+This machine language program contains the data required to switch the C-128 into C-64 mode, For those of you who appreciate the 128-mode autobooting feature, you'll love this program.
 Now you can autoboot your 64-mode programs, too-simply by turning on your 128.